 To me, this is very impressive and makes playing with friends who may have fallen behind so much easier.
 If you’re someone who pines for the ways things used to work, you can always disable the loot and level balancing.
 But let’s be honest, why would you want to?

 I try to temper my expectations with pre-release material, but from what I’ve seen with Borderlands 3, I can’t help but to be excited.
-Instead of reinventing the wheel, it looks like Gearbox kept and refined what worked and what fans want from a Borderlands game, while mixing in very smart modern updates.
+Instead of reinventing the wheel, it looks like Gearbox kept what worked and what fans want from a Borderlands game, while mixing in very smart modern updates.

 Other franchises should really take note and also avoid September 2019 like the plague.
 Borderlands 3 is a freight train that likely can’t be stopped.